SimonChenboYi/bank_tech_test/Process.md

 3. As a user
 So I can manage my finance
-I want to increase my balance by put deposit in to my account
+I want to increase my balance by put deposit into my account

 4. As a user
 So I can manage my finance
-I wan to see the right deduction of my balance by withdrawal
+I wan to see the right deduction of my balance after withdrawal

 5. As a user
 So I can manage my finance